hihebark/Yuxe/README.md

 <h1>Yuxe</h1>
 <h3>Description:</h3>
-<p>Extract music from compilation, music mix on Youtube</p>
+<p>Extract music from compilation, music mix on Youtube,
+Why download one music file whene you can dowload them all separately.</p>
 <h3>Requirement:</h3>
 Only youtube_dl you can install it with:

     pip3 install youtube_dl

-and you need to:
+and you need to for the `ffmpeg`:

     chmod +x yuxe.py